Did Rabri find Priyanka’s Duryodhan jibe against Modi too soft?

 Rabri Devi on Priyanka Gandhi calling PM Modi 'Duryodhana': Unhone Duryodhan bol ke galat kiya hai,doosra bhasha bolna chahiye unko, vo sab to jallad hain, jallad.
 Jo judge ko aur patrakar ko marwa deta hai, uthwa leta hai.
 Aise aadmi ka mann aur vichaar kaisa hoga, khoonkar hoga pic.twitter.com/DbIx1ydZ1Q— ANI (@ANI) May 8, 2019

 Priyanka Gandhi Vadra, hitting out at Prime Minister Narendra Modi's comments against her father Rajiv Gandhi, on Tuesday said "the same kind of arrogance caused the downfall of Duryodhan".
-Likening the Prime Minister to the main villain of the epic Mahabharata
+Likening the Prime Minister to the main villain of the epic Mahabharata.

 Besides Priyanka Gandhi and her brother Rahul Gandhi, the Congress president, several opposition leaders have condemned PM Modi's comment on Rajiv Gandhi.